Don’t Believe the Lies: 8 Misconceptions about Chronic Illness

 But you don’t look sick… How many times have you heard that old chestnut?

-I’m love skincare, clothes and doing my hair and makeup.
-It’s just a part of who I am and it’s something I will not allow chronic pain to take from me.
+I love skincare, clothes and doing my hair and makeup.
+It’s just a part of who I am, and it’s something I will not allow chronic pain to take from me.

 Don’t judge based on what you can or can’t see.

-Each person and their illness is different.
+Each person and their illness are different.
 Some may have visible symptoms, whilst others are invisible.
-The way a person looks has nothing to do with whether they have a chronic illness.
+The way a person looks doesn’t always reflect a person’s chronic illness.

 Chronic illness can be unpredictable.
-One day, the symptoms may be bearable and the next day they can be excruciating.
-Which can be because of no particular thing or things, such as sleep, stress, or activity levels.
+One day, the symptoms may be bearable, and the next day they can be excruciating.
+Which can have no cause at all or be caused by things such as poor sleep, stress, or activity levels.
 It varies from person to person and illness to illness.

 This is far from the truth.
 While chronic illnesses can have serious implications for a person, it does not have to be the end of life as you know it.
 People with chronic illnesses can live fulfilling lives and should never give up on their dreams or goals.